drubinstein/pokerl/content/docs/chapter-2/policy/index.md

 ## One-Hot encoding
 [One-hot encoding](https://en.wikipedia.org/wiki/One-hot) is a convenient technique to take a value representing a category and map it to a representation a model can understand.
 It's useful when the number of categories is low.

-Direction, battle state (in-battle, wild battle, trainer battle) are transformed to their one-hot encoded values.
+Direction and battle state (in-battle, wild battle, trainer battle) are transformed to their one-hot encoded values.

 ## Embeddings
 The map ID and blackout map IDs come from the environment as integers, but are transformed before input to the embedding layer.
 [Embedding layers](https://en.wikipedia.org/wiki/Embedding_(machine_learning)) are a convenient way of representing categorical input in a low-dimensional space.
 Instead of one-hot encoding the map ID (255 dimensions), we use 4 floats to represent the map ID space.
 We chose 4 based on a recommendation from [Google's Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course).
 Google recommends using (# of categories)^.25 for the number of dimensions in an embedding layer.

 Items held in the agent's bag are also identified by ID.
 The Item IDs are passed to their own embedding layer.
-We scale the item embeddings by the item's quantities; a number between 0 and 1 where 0 maps to not in the bag and 1 maps the max number of the same item an agent can have.
+We scale the item embeddings by the item's quantities; rersulting in a number between 0 and 1 where 0 maps to not in the bag and 1 maps the max number of the same item an agent can have.

 ## Party Network
 All party data is concatenated together and passed through a small dense layer to create a "Pokémon” space.

 ## Binary Vectors
-In RAM, events are stored as 320 byte array each bit optionally representing one in-game event.
-We unpack this aray into a 2560 byte vector, filter for flags that are used by the game and pass the vector to the policy.
-The event vector in RAM does not include Lapras, Rival 3, defeating the Game Corner Rocket and the giving a drink to a Saffron Guard.
-We additionally pass these 4 "events" separately as they are "event"-like in our opinion.
+In RAM, events are stored as a 320-byte array with each bit optionally representing one in-game event.
+We unpack this aray into a 2560-byte vector, filter for flags that are used by the game and pass the vector to the policy.
+The event vector in RAM does not include Lapras, Rival 3, defeating the Game Corner Rocket and giving a drink to a Saffron Guard.
+We additionally pass these 4 "events" to the policy as they are "event"-like in our opinion.

 ## Safari Steps
 The numbers of steps left in the Safari Zone is in the range [0, 502].
 We normalize the steps observation to a value between 0 and 1 where 0 means no steps are left and 1 means you have the max number of steps remaining.